Dive Destinations

 Useful airline links - Cebu Pacific/Cebgo, Philippine Airlines/PAL Express, Air Asia.

 Whichever port your boat uses, the liveaboard operators usually provide a transfer to the boat from the local airport or hotels (if you overnight beforehand) for your convenience.
-We recommend you take out insurance to cover diving and travel activities, including trip cancellation.
-See our insurance programme for a competitive quotation:
+For your convenience, liveaboard operators typically arrange transfers from local airports or hotels (if staying overnight) to your departure port.
+We strongly recommend securing comprehensive dive and travel insurance, including trip cancellation coverage.
+Explore our competitive insurance program for a tailored quote: